redis/redis-doc/topics/modules-api-ref.md

 to call other APIs with the key handle as argument to perform operations on the key.

-The return value is the handle repesenting the key, that must be closed with `RM_CloseKey()`.
+The return value is the handle representing the key, that must be closed with `RM_CloseKey()`.

 If the key does not exist and WRITE mode is requested, the handle